-We’ve already established in our ‘should it be a meeting?’ article that most of the time your meeting could have been an email.
+We’ve already established in our ‘meeting reminder’ article that most of the time your meeting could have been an email.
 But on the occasions where the meeting really does need to be a meeting, how long should they be?

 Well, as with other meeting-related factors that really depends on the content of the meeting.
 Different meetings will require different lengths of time.
 However, one thing is for sure, the shorter the better.
 Around 50% of employees have cited people talking about unimportant issues for long periods as a huge factor in judging a meeting as bad.